aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 When using a 3.3-volt microcontroller, no special considerations are necessary.

 When using a 5-volt microcontroller, however, you must use level shifting between the microcontroller's TX pin to DFPlayer Mini's RX pin.
-If you don't, the TX pin may provide more current than the RX pin is designed to handle, which could damage the device.
+If you don't, the TX pin may provide more current than the RX pin can handle, which could damage the device.
 Here are three ways to handle this:

 * Limit the current with a 1 k&ohm; resistor in series.
-Some of the datasheets endorse this approach.
+Many of the datasheets endorse this approach.

 * Use a voltage divider to bring the 5-volt output from the microcontroller down to the 3.3-volt level.